cs315-s24/cs315-s24.github.io/_assignments/project02.md

 ## Rubric

 1. 80 points: automated test cases
-1. 5 points: clean repo (no build products) which compiles and links successfully
+1. 20 points: interactive grading questions, including but not limited to
+    1. Design decisions (why did you choose to do it this way?)
+    1. Explanation of your implementation (show me how X works?)
+    1. Problems encountered and debugged
-1. 15 points: code quality: consistent formatting, no dead or redundant code, no unnecessarily complex code, readable comments
+    1. Code quality: consistent formatting, no dead or redundant code, no unnecessarily complex code, readable comments
+1. Interactive grading logistics
+    1. You must show your code in a RISC-V environment (local guest or beagle), and in a terminal editor (not github.com or VS Code or other GUI tool)
+    1. Since we have large sections this semester, we will have 10 minute meetings.
+Please be on time and ready to show your code.
+We don't have time to watch QEMU boot Ubuntu.